sgokbi/reading-goal/README.md

 ## Tools used for this project

-(-)[React JS](https://create-react-app.dev/docs/getting-started) is used to create this project.
+- [React JS](https://create-react-app.dev/docs/getting-started) is used to create this project.
-(-)[Font Awesome](https://create-react-app.dev/docs/getting-started) is used for icons.
+- [Font Awesome](https://create-react-app.dev/docs/getting-started) is used for icons.
-(-)For data on book details, used fake data as "data.json" in the public folder in the app.
+- For data on book details, used fake data as "data.json" in the public folder in the app.